 Skagit Valley College is a public community college, operating under the supervision of a local Board of Trustees appointed by the governor.
 The district includes Skagit, Island, and San Juan counties.
-SVC now serves students at the Mount Vernon Campus in Mount Vernon and at the Whidbey Island Campus in Oak Harbor.
-The college also operates three centers: the South Whidbey Center in Clinton, the San Juan Center in Friday Harbor, and the Business Resource Center in downtown Mount Vernon.
+SVC serves students at the Mount Vernon Campus in Mount Vernon and at the Whidbey Island Campus in Oak Harbor.
+The college also operates three centers: the South Whidbey Center in Clinton, the San Juan Center in Friday Harbor, and the Marine Technology Center in Anacortes.